-on the southern shore in the Bay of Plenty to a in the Bay of Plenty thas a population of the control in the Bay of Plenty has a population of the control in the city, which owe their presence to the Rotorua caldera.
+on the southern shore in the Bay of Plenty to a in the Bay of Plenty to has a population of the house of the has a population of the house of the house of geothermal activity.
+There are a number of geysers, notably the 20-m Pohutu geyser at Whakarewarewa, and hot mud pools located in the city, which owe their presence to the Rotorua caldera.